-- How the achievement of the system's function is represented? - How the changes of states and their sequence, which accomplish the system's behavior, are represented? - How the regenerative behaviors are represented? - How the parts and the relations among the parts are represented?
+- How the achievement of the system's function is represented? - How the changes of states and their sequence, which accomplish the system's behaviour, are represented? - How the regenerative behaviours are represented? - How the parts and the relations among the parts are represented?

-3.1 Case study 1: reversible switching of hydrogel-actuated nanostructures into complex micro-patterns
+3.1 Case Study 1 - Reversible switching of hydrogel-actuated nanostructures into complex micro-patterns

-The first selected case study is a dynamic actuation system obtained by integrating highaspect-ratio silicon nano-columns with a hydrogel layer forming a functional surface.
-This device is based on the principles of nano and micro structures that can be found in many natural systems (such as gecko feet, lotus leaves, and cicada and butterfly wings); these structures can provide these organisms with exceptional properties (e.g., adhesive, selfcleaning, water-repelling, and photonic).
+The first selected case study is a dynamic actuation system obtained by integrating high-aspect-ratio silicon nano-columns with a hydrogel layer forming a functional surface.
+This device is based on the principles of Nano and Micro structures that can be found in many natural systems (like gecko feet, lotus leaves, and cicada and butterfly wings); these structures can provide these organisms with exceptional properties (adhesive, self-cleaning, water-repelling, photonic ...).

-In fact, these systems realize a "responsive behavior," an intrinsic feature of natural systems that is becoming one of the key requirements of advanced artificial materials and devices (Figure 3).
+In fact, these systems realize a "responsive behaviour", an intrinsic feature of natural systems that is becoming one of the key requirements of advanced artificial materials and devices.

-The specific bio-inspired product analyzed here

-relies on the combination of soft (hydrogel) and hard elements (array of isolated, high-aspectratio rigid structures, AIRS) to obtain the reversible actuation of rigid surface nano- and micro-structures that are set in motion by the polymer layer.
-The AIRS provide rigidity, structure, and precision, whereas the hydrogel provides responsive behaviour (Description extracted from Sidorenko, Krupenkin, Taylor, Fratzl, & Aizenberg, 2007).
+The specific Bio-Inspired product here analysed "relies on the combination of soft (hydrogel) and hard elements (array of isolated, high-aspect-ratio rigid structures, AIRS) to obtain the reversible actuation of rigid surface nano- and micro- structures that are set in motion by the polymer layer.
+The AIRS provide rigidity, structure, and precision, whereas the hydrogel provides responsive behaviour" [Description extracted from: (Sidorenko, Krupenkin, Taylor, Fratzl, & Aizenberg, 2007)].

-Figure 4a shows the SAPPhIRE model of the Reversible switching of hydrogelactuated nanostructure.
-A given level of ambient humidity ("Input") in the chemical bonds ("Part") chemically react ("Physical Effect"), and changing the molecular structure of the hydrogel ("Physical Phenomena") makes a variation in the orientation of the highaspect-ratio silicon nano-columns ("State").
+Figure 4.a shows the SAPPhIRE model of the Reversible switching of hydrogel-actuated nanostructure.
+A given level of ambient humidity ("Input") in the chemical bonds ("Part") chemically react ("Physical Effect"), changing the molecular structure of the hydrogel ("Physical Phenomena") makes a variation in the orientation of the high-aspect-ratio silicon nano-colums ("State").
 This results in a change of the surface characteristics ("Action").

-Figure 4b shows the three main parts of the DANE approach: from the top to the bottom, respectively, the Function representation of the system, the "Behavior" model of the whole process, and the Structure of the system.
+Figure 4.b shows the three main parts of the DANE approach: from the top to the bottom respectively the Function representation of the system, the "Behaviour" model of the whole process, and the Structure of the system.